 - Remove from the saucepan, plunge briefly into ice cold water and drain.

-- Add the cornstarch and water slurry, stirring to thicken.
+- Add the cornstarch and water slurry and stir constantly until thickened.

 - Pour the sauce over the blanched broccoli.

 - Serve hot, garnished with the sesame seeds.